dd-a/QGIS-Enhancement-Proposals/QEP-xx-QGIS-3.rst

 increment have not been implemented the implementation period should be extended in order to include this change in the current release.

+The first release of the subsequent versoin (X.2) shall be done after 2 months in order to revert to the previous release dates and to quickly have a new version available that irons out any bigger issues introduced and discovered soon after release.

 This period is not carved into stone and should be adapted to the amount of work that is required for a certain release.